-Oatmeal is another great, healthy breakfast option, especially for the cooler Fall weather.
-Oatmeal is so versatile – there are so many different ways you can make it!
-It is so satisfying and also rich in fiber.
-You can easily add fruit to your bowl of oatmeal.
+Oatmeal is another great, nutritious breakfast option, especially for the cooler Fall weather.
+Oatmeal is so versatile.
+There are so many different ways you can make a bowl of oatmeal.
+Oatmeal bowls taste satisfying and are also rich in fiber.
+You can easily add fruit to a bowl of oatmeal.
 I like topping a warm bowl of oatmeal with sautéed apples or a banana (pro tip: add the banana to the bowl of oatmeal before microwaving!
 Click here to see why).
 You can also add fresh or frozen fruit to overnight oats.
-See below some of my favorite oatmeal recipes!
+See some of my favorite oatmeal recipes listed below.